pan3rock/mode-kissing/README.md

     <img src="./doc/disp_model1_compare.jpg" width="500" height="400">

+## Parameters

+For certain models, the algorithm may occasionally miss some roots.
+To reduce the likelihood of this occurring, you can increase the`nfine` parameter in [disp.hpp](./include/disp.hpp) to a larger number.
+While this adjustment can help ensure that fewer roots are missed, please be aware that it will result in longer running times.
+Especially for derivative-free inversion alogrithm, we suggest set a relatively large `nfine` if the program is used as the forwarding solver.

 ## References

 - Pan, L. & Chen X. (submitted).
 Efficient Computation of Dispersion Curves in Low-velocity Layered Half-spaces.